flathub-infra/documentation/blog/2024-01-23/index.md

 To date, Flathub has served a total of **1.6 billion downloads** of **over 2,400 apps** and their updates.

-Since introducing [verified apps](/docs/for-users/verification) last year, **over 800 apps have been verified** by their original authors—more than one third of all apps, with that number constantly increasing.
+Since introducing [verified apps](/docs/for-users/verification) last year, **over 800 apps have been verified** by their original authors; more than one third of all apps, with that number constantly increasing.

 And finally, we're thrilled to announce that Flathub has surpassed **one million active users**. 🎉️